Do you want to replace a damaged propeller, or you want to enhance your boat performance? Are boat props universal? The answer is no.

 It’s the main differentiation factor that doesn’t make the props universal.

-- Stainless Steel – Is five times stronger than aluminum.
+- Stainless Steel – This is five times stronger than aluminum.
 It offers better acceleration and withstands damages caused by striking objects in the water.

 Generally, you’ll find most props made of aluminum due to the affordability and durability factor.